czyuan/AMC/README.md

 <a name="inputandoutput"/>
 ## Input and Output
 ### Input
-The input directory should two datasets, one is small and the other is big.
+The input directory should have two datasets, one is small and the other is big.
 Each dataset contains domain files.
 For each domain, there should be 2 files (can be opened by text editors):

 1. domain.docs: each line (representing a document) contains a list of word ids.
 2. domain.vocab: mapping from word id (starting from 0) to word, separated by ":".